 Just outside the school walls, Maki gets even more confusing, stating that she doesn’t know what a “police station” even is.
 As Nanjo tries to explain, Maki also notices the school’s gym and says something about them “rebuilding” it.
 This seems kind of random, but it can be explained: despite it being (barely) mentioned up until now, the gym really was rebuilt six months prior, and it happened while Maki was in the hospital.
 But wait: Maki insists she was never in the hospital!
 While Kyle and I were convinced she was some kind of demon, Nanjo begins to suspect that Maki is suffering from Convenient Video Game Amnesia.
-Ah, the tragic spread of that horrible disease, when will we find a cure?
+Ah, the tragic spread of that horrible ailment, when will we find a cure?

-Since it would be over-complicated to have Maki running around with no Persona for long while everyone else already has one, she naturally ended up in a fight with a ghoul for basically no reason and received her starter Persona, Maso, a Chinese goddess of fishermen and the sea.
-Naturally she was also a healer, because even in a cast of half women, the central heroine has to be the default healer, god forbid.
+Since it would be over-complicated to have Maki running around with no Persona while everyone else already has one, she naturally ended up in a fight with a ghoul for basically no reason and received her starter Persona, Maso, a Chinese goddess of fishermen and the sea.
+Naturally, Maso was also a healer, because even in a cast of half women, the central heroine has to be the default healer, god forbid.
 No one seems to question her getting the Persona without the ritual, and given the obvious game mechanics-related reason for her doing so, that isn’t as surprising as it might seem.
 It’s an unspoken agreement between the player and devs that we not call attention to an artifice like that and simply carry on to the police station.

 Of course, first we have to get Mark back in the party.
 We found him in the police station cells alongside Brown, who had gotten himself locked up around the same time.
 We let them out and both joined the party, just in time for demons disguised as cops to come in and attack.
-Brown – inexplicably armed with a partisan, watched as the party summoned their Persona to defend themselves and was able to summon his own as well: Nemhain, an aspect of Irish war goddess, Morrigan.
+Brown – inexplicably armed with a partisan – watched as the party summoned their Personas to defend themselves and was able to summon his own as well: Nemhain, an aspect of Irish war goddess, Morrigan.

 Finally, it was time to break into SEBEC from the basement level, using the card Mark had secured.
 In the SEBEC basements, we hit a few switches to activate the way forward, and found the reception desk, where they were not surprised about us breaking in.
 In fact… there didn’t seem to be any sort of traditional entrance door?
 They even knew we came in through the basement and didn’t seem all that put out.
-I’m not sure this sort of surreal experience was intended or just awkwardly included, you know how I mean?
+I’m not sure this sort of surreal experience was intended or just a mistake, you know how I mean?

 Along the way, we were also introduced to Trish the healing fairy, who overcharges you for in-dungeon healing.
-It’s hard to be mad at Trish, given that she provides an essential purpose despite the size of her bill.
+It’s hard to be mad at Trish, given that she provides an essential service despite the size of her bill.
 Still, Persona really needed inn costs to go up over the course of the game, and not to be flat across the game – too high to start and laughable at the end.
 You know how I mean?

 At the top of the tower we met up with SEBEC’s CEO, Kandori, who sicced his bodyguard Takeda on us, though there was a curious line hinting at Reiji being in the building somewhere.
 Kandori made off during the scuffle, though not before Nanjo tried to attack him with his Persona.
 In response, Kandori summoned his own Persona, Lovecraft’s Outer God Nyarlahotep, and left Takeda to attack the party with his own Persona (unnamed).
-Takeda’s strongest attack was actually his machine gun (a move called Middle Shot) and his troupe of thugs had it as well, meaning a bad random round could easily level us.
+Takeda’s strongest attack was actually his machine gun (a move called Middle Shot) and his troupe of thugs had it as well, meaning a bad random round could easily have killed us.
 A real mess.

 …No, still garbage.